kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/11-AJAX-REST-API-2/02a-create-frontend-googlemaps.md

 ```

 * We set defaults because that is where our Pointers are in our default data
+* When the person first clicks on the `map` link, we want to show them some default values
+* We are going to be pulling data from behind the scenes so we need to add `axios`

 ### More to learn!
-Learn More About Geolocation - Wes Bos JavaScript30 `Geolocation based Speedometer and Compass`
+* Learn More About Geolocation
+    - Wes Bos JavaScript30 `Geolocation based Speedometer and Compass`

-* Video will show how you could set the default to be where the current user is located using:
+    - Video will show how you could set the default to be where the current user is located using:

 `navigator.geolocation.getCurrentPosition`